dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 This is because the keyword :z is taken as a value to fill the optional y parameter, leaving only the argument 3 to be processed.
 At that point, Lisp will be expecting either a keyword/value pair or nothing and will complain.
 Perhaps even worse, if the function had had two &optional parameters, this last call would have resulted in the values :z and 3 being bound to the two &optional parameters and the &key parameter z getting the default value NIL with no indication that anything was amiss.

-In general, if you find yourself writing a function that uses both &optional and &key parameters, you should probably just change it to use all &key parameters--they're more flexible, and you can always add new keyword parameters without disturbing existing callers of the function.
+In general, if you find yourself writing a function that uses both &optional and &key parameters, you should probably just change it to use all &key parameters -- they're more flexible, and you can always add new keyword parameters without disturbing existing callers of the function.
 You can also remove keyword parameters, as long as no one is using them.
-7 In general, using keyword parameters helps make code much easier to maintain and evolve--if you need to add some new behavior to a function that requires new parameters, you can add keyword parameters without having to touch, or even recompile, any existing code that calls the function.
+7 In general, using keyword parameters helps make code much easier to maintain and evolve -- if you need to add some new behavior to a function that requires new parameters, you can add keyword parameters without having to touch, or even recompile, any existing code that calls the function.

 You can safely combine &rest and &key parameters, but the behavior may be a bit surprising initially.
-Normally the presence of either &rest or &key in a parameter list causes all the values remaining after the required and &optional parameters have been filled in to be processed in a particular way--either gathered into a list for a &rest parameter or assigned to the appropriate &key parameters based on the keywords.
-If both &rest and &key appear in a parameter list, then both things happen--all the remaining values, which include the keywords themselves, are gathered into a list that's bound to the &rest parameter, and the appropriate values are also bound to the &key parameters.
+Normally the presence of either &rest or &key in a parameter list causes all the values remaining after the required and &optional parameters have been filled in to be processed in a particular way -- either gathered into a list for a &rest parameter or assigned to the appropriate &key parameters based on the keywords.
+If both &rest and &key appear in a parameter list, then both things happen -- all the remaining values, which include the keywords themselves, are gathered into a list that's bound to the &rest parameter, and the appropriate values are also bound to the &key parameters.
 So, given this function:

 ```c
 (defun foo (&rest rest &key a b c)